 Was the Morrison government fascist?

-Allegations of fascism are thrown around frequently to describe the far right, and often the term is misused to incite an emotional response against political ideologies that opponents don’t agree with.
+Allegations of fascism are thrown around frequently to describe the far right, and often the term is misused to incite an emotional response against political ideologies that opponents don't agree with.
 However, in the case of the Morrison government, the use of the word may have had some merit.
-Wikipedia describes Fascism is a far-right, authoritarian, ultranationalist political ideology.
-It … Continue reading
+Wikipedia describes Fascism is a far-right, authoritarian, ultranationalist political ideology. … Continue reading Was the Morrison government fascist?

 The rise and fall of Lidia Thorpe